 “We keep it simple and pure, and our designs are without superfluous elements.
 All of the lines in our yacht designs are there for a reason, they serve a purpose, and are not included just for the sake of design.
 If something has no function, we don’t include it.
 We try to be as minimalist as possible, as again this improves efficiency, but also in terms of aesthetics.
 This discipline stems from my background as a sailing yacht designer, where lines have to be straight and simple.”PHILIPPE BRIAND

-Ecological awareness is also central to Vitruvius® Yacht design.
-The design specification for each boat is based on three fundamental principles of efficiency, sustainability and robustness.
+Sustainability is central to Philippe’s Yacht design.
+Each boat is based on three fundamental principles of efficiency, sustainability and robustness.

-Briand used his experience and understanding of advanced hydrodynamics and production engineering to integrate new technologies into his innovative designs.
+Briand’s vast experience of sailing and yacht design combined with an understanding of advanced hydrodynamics and engineering, enhances his designs.
+He is able to integrate new technologies into his yacht deign.
 He believes that creating the perfect motor yacht is a combination of science, the rigours of naval architecture, and art.

 “When designing anything, I always ask, ‘Why is this here?
 If I can’t justify it, I won’t include it, and I maintain that discipline throughout the whole design process.”PHILIPPE BRIAND